-What HSA employer contribution rules do you need to know about?
-With the rising costs of healthcare, health savings accounts (HSAs) are growing in popularity among employers and employees alike.
-Typically paired with a high deductible health insurance plan under a Section 125 Cafeteria Plan, HSAs provide numerous tax benefits in addition to flexibility for those using them to pay for health coverage.
+With the rising cost of healthcare, the health savings account (HSA) option is growing in popularity among employers and employees alike.
+HSA’s are typically paired with a high deductible health insurance plan under a Section 125 Cafeteria Plan.
+They provide numerous tax benefits in addition to flexibility for those using them to pay for health coverage.
 However, there are specific rules employers must follow when making contributions to employee HSAs.

-While employers may choose to either contribute to their employees’ HSAs a set amount or a match against employee contributions, the IRS does set annual limits on the amounts that are tax deductible.
+While employers may choose to either contribute to their employees’ HSAs a set amount or a match against employee contributions, the IRS does set annual limits on the amounts that are tax-deductible.
 Keeping total contributions from employees and employers is crucial to maximizing the financial advantages of the HSA.
-Contributions above those limits may be counter as taxable income for the employee.
-Individuals will use Form 8889 to delineate HSA contributions.
+Contributions above those limits may be counted as taxable income for the employee.
+Individuals should use Form 8889 to delineate HSA contributions.

-With very few exceptions, HSA contributions vest immediately, making them the property of the individual — an asset they can take with them if and when they leave the company.
+With very few exceptions, HSA contributions vest immediately, making them the property of the individual.
+This makes them an asset they can take with them if they leave a company.

-Exceptions might be if the employer contributed funds to the HSA in excess of the employee’s statutory limit for the calendar year when they left or if the employee was never actually HSA eligible.
-If you think either is a probably scenario, contact an accounting professional immediately to figure out the best course of action.
-While these situations are rare, they can also be complicated and it is best to proceed with any action to recoup HSA contributions under the advisement of a licensed professional who can accurately assess the viability of the employer’s claim.
+Exceptions might include if the employer contributed funds to the HSA in excess of the employee’s statutory limit for the calendar year when they left, or if the employee was never actually HSA eligible.
+If you think either is a probable scenario, contact an accounting professional immediately to figure out the best course of action.
+While these situations are rare, they can also be complicated.
+It is best to proceed with any action to recoup HSA contributions under the advice of a licensed professional who can accurately assess the viability of the employer’s claim.

 If you are using a Section 125 plan, both employee pre-payroll contributions and employer contributions are classified as employer contributions, reported on the W-2 form as a single number in Box 12.
 Additionally, HSA administrators must issue Form 5498-SA by May 31 of each year (this is because you can contribute to your HSA for a tax year up to the due date of your personal income tax return without filing an extension.